mikedeace/Outreach/content/tutorials/node/beginner/send_sms.md

     var opts ={
         'to' : 'YOUR_NUMBER', //include the country code example +254712345678
-        'from':'YOUR_SHORT_CODE',
         'message':'Hello AFRICA'
     };

     sms.send(opts);

     ```
-   3. switch to the terminal and run ```node sms.js``
+   2. switch to the terminal and run ```node sms.js``
-   4. view the message you just sent to the target number
+   3. view the message you just sent to the target number